yangshun/builder-news/README.md

   - There are no complex user interactions in the page and it is simple to use.
   - The interface is not cluttered and makes use of conventional mobile app layouts.
   - A confirmation popup is presented to the user in case the user accidentally unfavourites a link.
+  - After a user has clicked on the link, it is permanently marked as read as shown by the green "Read" text.
+This helps the user to keep track of which links he has not read.

 By Tay Yang Shun (A0073063M)